Authored by the expert who managed and guided the team behind the Italy Property Pack

 Sources: Assinews, Idealista, SimplyBiz

-9) Residential property insurance costs in Italy are rising 7% due to increased risks and premiums
+9) By 2025, residential property insurance costs in Italy are expected to rise by 7% due to increasing risks and premiums

 The cost of insuring a home in Italy is on the rise, driven by several key factors.